trubrics/trubrics-sdk/docs/integrations/react_js.md

 # React example with Trubrics

-The following example shows how you can collect Trubrics feedback directly from your React.js application.
+The following example shows how you can collect feedback directly from your React.js application.
 We will be using React MUI components that displays thumbs up/down feedback buttons.
 Upon clicking, users will be able to provide extra additional feedback through a popup window.

 ![](../assets/react-example.png)